What to do if you get sick in Japan

 You might ask why I didn’t look for info in my 901-page Lonely Planet.
 Yes, I did and didn’t.
 I looked for the name of a hospital in Kanazawa, but I found no information.

 You’re probably wondering whether I had travel insurance.
 Yes, I did.
-My insurance through my job covers international travel.
+My insurance through my job covered international travel.
 But I’d still need to pay for the bill upfront and then get everything translated from Japanese to English.
 I also had an emergency travel assistance service called Unum through work as well, but I thought I’d need to make an international phone call.
 They say “call collect,” but who here has ever been successful at calling collect internationally?

 They did look up the clinic at the train station for me and found the address.
 They suggested not calling and instead just showing up because if they called and said a foreigner wanted to come in, they’d refuse to see me.
 It’s better to just show up.